Carpenter House (Norwich, Connecticut): History

-Historical records for Gardner Carpenter's life are sparse in detail, but the Vital records of Norwich, 1659-1848 Part II provide some information.
+Historical records for Gardner Carpenter's life are sparse in detail, but the Vital records of Norwich, 1659–1848 Part II provide some information.
 Gardner Carpenter married Mary Huntington, daughter of Benjamin Huntington Jr., on October 29, 1791.
 Carpenter was a local business man who operated his mercantile business in a shop that was shared with his brother, Joseph Carpenter, the silversmith.
 The Carpenters' shared shop is historically significant and is known as the Joseph Carpenter Silversmith Shop.
 A 1906 paper titled Norwich: early homes and history identified Gardner Carpenter as the builder of the store and noted that Gardner Carpenter was one of the first traders of Norwich.
 In 1793, the house which is now known as the Carpenter House was constructed on the property after a previous house on the land was removed.
 Gardner and Mary Carpenter would have six children together; their first son, George, was born in 1795 and their first and only daughter, Mary Elizabeth, in 1797.
 Another son, Gardner Carpenter, was born in 1802 and was followed by Henry in 1804, John in 1807 and Charles in 1810.
-Gardiner Carpenter served as a pay master in the 17th Connecticut Regiment in the American Revolutionary War and he was the postmaster of Norwich from 1799 to 1814, shortly before his death in 1815.
+Gardner Carpenter served as a pay master in the 17th Connecticut Regiment in the American Revolutionary War and he was the postmaster of Norwich from 1799 to 1814, shortly before his death in 1815.
 His wife, Mary Carpenter, died in 1838.
 The house was sold to Joseph Huntington after Carpenter's death, who would add a third story around 1816.
 The house was sold again to Reverend Hiram P. Arms in 1841.